trimstray/nginx-admins-handbook/doc/RULES.md

   > Set global `root` inside server directive for requests.
 It specifies the root directory for undefined locations.

-  > If you define root in a location block it will only be available in that location.
-This almost always leads to duplication of either root directives of file paths, neither of which is good.
+  > If you define `root` in a `location` block it will only be available in that `location`.
+This almost always leads to duplication of either `root` directives of file paths, neither of which is good.

-  > If you define it in the server block it is always inherited by the location blocks so it will always be available in the `$document_root` variable, thus avoiding the duplication of file paths.
+  > If you define it in the `server` block it is always inherited by the `location` blocks so it will always be available in the `$document_root` variable, thus avoiding the duplication of file paths.

   From official documentation:

-  > _If you add a root to every location block then a location block that isn’t matched will have no root.
-Therefore, it is important that a root directive occur prior to your location blocks, which can then override this directive if they need to._
+  > _If you add a `root` to every location block then a location block that isn’t matched will have no `root`.
+Therefore, it is important that a `root` directive occur prior to your location blocks, which can then override this directive if they need to._

 ###### Example